FIVE MOST SURPRISING FINDS

 CDC Abortion Surveillance, 2021; U.S. Census Bureau, 2020

-In New York City, the numbers cross a threshold that should stop every conversation in the room.
-According to the New York City Department of Health and Mental Hygiene’s Vital Statistics reports, in multiple recent years more Black babies were aborted than were born alive.
-In 2018, there were 25,889 Black non-Hispanic live births and 23,116 Black non-Hispanic abortions in the city (NYC DOHMH, Summary of Vital Statistics 2018 — Pregnancy Outcomes, Table 1).
-For every 1,000 Black babies born alive in New York City, approximately 893 were aborted.
+New York City’s figures reach a level capable of silencing any room.
+Reports from the New York City Department of Health and Mental Hygiene’s Vital Statistics show that in multiple recent years more Black babies were aborted than were born alive.
+The 2018 data list 25,889 Black non-Hispanic live births and 23,116 Black non-Hispanic abortions (NYC DOHMH, Summary of Vital Statistics 2018 — Pregnancy Outcomes, Table 1).
+Approximately 893 abortions occurred for every 1,000 Black babies born alive in the city.

-In America’s most progressive city, the rate of Black termination is nearly one for one.
-For every Black child who draws breath, another does not — and the institution facilitating this result is celebrated by the civil rights establishment as a guardian of freedom.
+In America’s most progressive city the rate of Black termination runs nearly one for one.
+For every Black child who draws breath another does not — and the civil rights establishment celebrates the institution facilitating that result as a guardian of freedom.

 The Strongest Counterargument — and Why the Data Defeats It